Oracle 26ai: Aggregation Filters

 Oracle 26ai: GROUP BY ALL

-Oracle 26ai introduces GROUP BY ALL — a shorthand that tells Oracle to automatically include every non-aggregate column from your SELECT list in the grouping, so you never have to enumerate them by hand.
-The problem Standard SQL requires every non-aggregate column in the SELECT list to appear explicitly in the GROUP BY clause.
-For […]
+Oracle 26ai introduces GROUP BY ALL which is syntactic sugar to tell Oracle to automatically include every non-aggregate column from your SELECT list in the grouping, so you don’t have add them again in the GROUP BY clause.
+The problem Standard SQL requires every non-aggregate column in the SELECT list to appear explicitly in the […]

 Oracle 26ai: QUALIFY clause

-Oracle AI Database 26ai introduces the QUALIFY clause — a cleaner way to filter the results of analytic functions without a subquery or Common Table Expression (WITH clause).
+Oracle AI Database 26ai introduces the QUALIFY clause which is a cleaner way to filter the results of analytic functions without a subquery or Common Table Expression (WITH clause).
 The problem Analytic functions such as RANK(), ROW_NUMBER(), and AVG() OVER (…) are evaluated after the WHERE clause.
-This means you cannot reference them directly in a […]
+This means you cannot reference them directly in […]

 Oracle 23ai: Table Value Constructors